 Virtual Information Sessions

-In addition to our in-person open house event, our program director hosts regular virtual information sessions.
-Join us for a 30-minute Zoom call to learn how our program will provide you with the tools to address the unique challenges of rural health.
+Join us on a Zoom call to learn how our program will provide you with the tools to address the unique challenges of rural health.
 Check the calendar below to sign up for an upcoming session.